SalomePlatform/smesh/doc/salome/gui/SMESH/input/1d_meshing_hypo.rst

 	:align: center

 .. centered::
-	"Example of a rough mesh at Automatic Length Fineness of 0."
+	Example of a rough mesh at Automatic Length Fineness of 0.

 .. image:: ../images/image148.gif
 	:align: center

 .. centered::
-	"Example of a fine mesh at Automatic Length Fineness of 1."
+	Example of a fine mesh at Automatic Length Fineness of 1.

 .. _fixed_points_1d_anchor: